The Family Dialogue

 The South Sudan Voice project has been funded to deliver a Dialogue Theatre production addressing family violence issues.
 The Family Dialogue introduces new cast members, Ajak Kwai and Gabriela Georges, joining Malual Deng, Deng Deng and Richard Barber, with Pongjit Saphakhun directing a adapted scenario that explores difficult conversations about family violence issues, with an emphasis on community agency in addressing gender, inter-generational, and systemic factors, mediated through actor-audience dialogue.

-A public showing of The Family Dialogue will be held at Siteworks on Monday, November 25 from 4-5.30pm
+A public showing of The Family Dialogue was held at Siteworks on Monday, November 25 from 4-5.30pm

 South Sudan Voice

 South Sudan Voice began as a conversation between Malual Deng and his conflict resolution lecturer, Dr Siew Fang Law, and then sessional lecturer, Richard Barber, at Victoria University in 2017.
-A pilot Dialogue Theatre project facilitated by Pongjit and Richard led to a 2-year performance program involving 5 community actors - Malual Deng, Asunta Deng, Manyiel Aleth, Achol Mangok, and Deng Deng.
-The project has sought to promote South Sudanese community agency in addressing issues of justice, racism, and inter-generational tensions through Dialogue Theatre performances in the West, South-East, and Inner Melbourne.
-The project is being supported by the Department of Premier and Cabinet, the City of Greater Dandenong and the City of Maribyrnong and is developing a Youth Voice initiative and documentary work.
+A pilot Dialogue Theatre project facilitated by Pongjit and Richard has led to a 3-year performance program involving ensembles of community actors.
+The project has sought to promote South Sudanese community agency in addressing issues of justice, racism, inter-generational tensions and family violence through Dialogue Theatre performances in the West, South-East, and Inner Melbourne.
+Due to the Coronavirus pandemic, the project has transformed into the Digital Drama Series, Where Are You Now.

 Clearance by Cappuccino